rust-lang/rust/src/doc/rustdoc/src/write-documentation/documentation-tests.md

 # fn foo() {}
 ```

-Starting the 2024 edition, compatible doctests will be merged as one before being run.
+Starting the 2024 edition[^edition-note], compatible doctests will be merged as one before being
-It means that they will share the process, so any change global/static variables will
+run.
+It means that they will share the process, so any change global/static variables will now
-now impact the other doctests.
+impact the other doctests.

+[^edition-note]: This is based on the edition of the whole crate, not the edition of the individual
+test case that may be specified in its code attribute.

 For example, if you have: